Janoti/devops-project/README.md

-## Distributed load testing using Google Kubernetes Engine and LOCUST
+## Distributed load testing using Kubernetes Engine and LOCUST

 ## Clean up (save money in GCP)